fut-infrastructure/implementation-guide/pages/_includes/ehealth-provenance-intro.md

 Some of these provenance resources hold information about which legal frame the EpisodeOfCare is created under.
 This could be for instance the health law (in Danish: "Sundhedsloven") or other relevant legal frameworks.

-Other of these provenance resource define which data privacy regulations are applicable to data concerning patient, practitioners, and suppliers which are sources of data under the episode of care.
+Other of these provenance resource define which data privacy regulations are applicable to data concerning patient, practitioners, and suppliers under the episode of care.

 See [create-episode-of-care](OperationDefinition--s-create-episode-of-care.html) for further details.